 Although depression is traditionally thought of as a psychological issue, there is a lot that a person can do for their physical health that can have an impact on their depression symptoms.
 People that suffer from depression often have nutrient poor diets, too much or not enough sleep and minimal exercise that can all contribute to their stress.
-A person’s well being and ability to recover from depression depends a lot on how they care for themselves in all aspects of their life.
+A person’s well being and ability to recover along with Reduce Depression depends a lot on how they care for themselves in all aspects of their life.

 The way a person eats can, to a certain extent, determine how they feel because if their body is not getting the right fuel it will react negatively.
 When a person has a serious issue with depression or has been diagnosed with any mental illness, rethinking their diet can be a good first step toward better health.
 Although there is no specific diet that has been proven to completely relieve depression, there are certain foods and eating habits that can contribute to better mental health.

-Most treatment plans recommend some type of change to a person’s diet when they are trying to recover from depression.
+Most treatment plans recommend some type of change to a person’s diet when they are trying to Reduce Depression.
 Our bodies and our emotions are connected so focusing on healthy foods can be a positive change that impacts our feelings as well.
 Incorporating certain foods that are known to improve mood and avoiding the wrong foods can help create a diet that reduces symptoms of depression.

 There are certain vitamins and minerals that our bodies need in order to function at their best.
 Focusing on eating lots of fruits and vegetables will help ensure that you are getting all the vitamins and fiber you need for good physical and mental health.
 Other nutrients such as Omega 3 fatty acids and antioxidants can be helpful for improving a person’s mood.